gabriel-p-artcls/23-08_UCC/README.md

 This DB lists the cluster 1951 right on the field of the NGC 5139 (Omega Centauri) globular cluster.
 No real cluster is apparent there

-### HAO20
-Sixteen Open Clusters Discovered with Sample-based Clustering Search of Gaia DR2, [Hao et al. 2020](https://ui.adsabs.harvard.edu/abs/2020PASP..132c4502H/abstract), Data from Table 2

-This table lists 16 clusters with no acronym.
-Used 'HXWHB_' to match HUNT23

 ### HAO22
 Newly detected open clusters in the Galactic disk using Gaia EDR3, [Hao et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...660A...4H/abstract), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A+A/660/A4)